 You can remove Avast from your device by following these steps:

-- Go to your settings and open your program list.
-To do this on Windows, click the Windows icon in the bottom left corner of your screen, then click the cogwheel, and then “Apps”.
+- Go to your settings and open the programs or software app.
+To do this on Windows, click the Windows icon in the bottom left corner of your screen, then click the cogwheel, and then “Apps.”

-- Look for Avast Antivirus in the list of programs and click “Uninstall”.
+- Look for Avast Antivirus on the list and click “Uninstall.”

 - Click “Uninstall” again when the confirmation pop-up appears.